OpenSwitchNOS/openswitch-ops/docs/layer3_interface_cli.md

 #### Example
-Configure an IPv4 address on the interface.
+Configures an IPv4 address on the interface.
 ```
 hostname(config-if)# interface 1
 hostname(config-if)# ip address 172.16.100.10/24